splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-start.rst

    minikube dashboard

-The empty Kubernetes dashboard appears in your browser, meaning that you still haven't deployed a containerized app.
+The Kubernetes dashboard appears empty in your browser, meaning that you still haven't deployed a containerized app.
+Your next step installs the first containerized app, the Collector, in your cluster.

 Install the Splunk Distribution of OpenTelemetry Collector